dotansimha/graphql-code-generator/website/docs/config-reference/lifecycle-hooks.md

 ### `beforeAllFileWrite`

-Executed after the codegen has done creating the output and before writing the files to the file-system.
+Executed after the codegen has created the output and before writing the files to the file system.

 Triggered with multiple arguments - paths for all relevant files.

-> Not all the files will be actually written to the file-system, because this is triggered before checking if the file has changed since last execution.
+> Not all the files will be written to the file system, because this is triggered before checking if the file has changed since last execution.

 ### `beforeOneFileWrite`

-Triggered before a file is written to the file-system.
+Triggered before a file is written to the file system.
 Executed with the path for the file.

-If the content of the file hasn't changed since last execution - this hooks won't be triggered.
+If the content of the file hasn't changed since the last execution - this hook won't be triggered.

 ### `afterOneFileWrite`

-Triggered after a file is written to the file-system.
+Triggered after a file is written to the file system.
 Executed with the path for the file.
-If the content of the file hasn't changed since last execution - this hooks won't be triggered.
+If the content of the file hasn't changed since the last execution - this hook won't be triggered.

-> This is a very useful hook, you can use it for integration with Prettier or other linters.
+> This is a very useful hook; you can use it for integration with Prettier or other linters.

 ### `afterAllFileWrite`

-Executed after writing all the files to the file-system.
+Executed after writing all the files to the file system.
 Triggered with multiple arguments - paths for all files.

 ### `beforeDone`

-Triggered with no arguments, right before the codegen closes, or when watch mode is stopped.
+Triggered with no arguments, right before the codegen closes or when watch mode is stopped.

 ## Output Level